 If there are barely any wrinkles and the color is very light, the avocado is not ripe yet.
 If there are a lot of deeper wrinkles and color is dark and dull, the avocado is over-ripe.
 Those are the ones to avoid.

 HOW TO KEEP GUACAMOLE FROM TURNING BROWN

-My preferred method for keeping avocado from turning brown is lime.
+My preferred method for keeping avocados from turning brown is lime.

 That’s all, that’s the big fat secret that will help keep your cut avocados and guacamole from turning brown.
 At least, that’s the method that works best for me.